xaakko/markschecker/README.md

-# knphpcodes pls dont edit this file
+#  pls dont edit this file these are hardworks